-Medical interference in pregnancy, labour and birth is well documented, and the negative consequences are well researched.
-However, medical management of the third stage of labour – the time between the baby’s birth, and the emergence of the placenta – to my mind, more insidious.
+Medical interference in pregnancy, labor, and birth is well documented, and the negative consequences are well researched.
+However, medical management of the third stage of labor – the time between the baby’s birth, and the emergence of the placenta – to my mind, more insidious.
 At the time when Mother Nature prescribes awe and ecstasy, we have injections, examinations, and clamping and pulling on the cord.
-Instead of body heat and skin to skin contact, we have separation and wrapping.
+Instead of body heat and skin-to-skin contact, we have separation and wrapping.
 Where time should stand still for those eternal moments of first contact, as mother and baby fall deeply in love, we have haste to deliver the placenta and clean up for the next ‘case’.

 Medical Management of the Third Stage

 This ‘management’ of the third stage, which has been taken even further in the last ten years, with the popularity of “active management of the third stage” (see below), has its own risks for mother and baby.
-While much of the activity is designed to reduce the risk of maternal bleeding, or postpartum haemorrhage (PPH), which is most certainly a serious event, it seems that, as with the active management of labour, the medical approach to labour and birth actually leads to many of the problems that active management is designed to address.
+While much of the activity is designed to reduce the risk of maternal bleeding, or postpartum hemorrhage (PPH), which is most certainly a serious event, it seems that, as with the active management of labor, the medical approach to labor and birth actually leads to many of the problems that active management is designed to address.

 Drugs used in active management have documented risks for the mother, including death, and we do not know the long-term effects of these drugs, which are given at a critical stage of brain development, for the baby.